tjuskyzhang/Scaled-YOLOv4-TensorRT/README.md

 This project has been tested on tensorrt 7

-Aonther branch trt5 for tensorrt 4&5: https://github.com/tjuskyzhang/yolov4-tiny-tensorrt/tree/trt5
+Another branch "trt5" for tensorrt 4 & 5: https://github.com/tjuskyzhang/yolov4-tiny-tensorrt/tree/trt5

 (1) Generate yolov4-tiny.wts from pytorch implementation